-In compliance with the updated terms of the approved amendment, in May 2022 Virginia will submit a draft of the revised Evaluation Plan describing additional objectives, measures, and evaluation activities to reflect the new 12 months postpartum coverage component.
+In compliance with the updated terms of the approved amendment (STC #32), on May 17, 2022, Virginia submitted a draft of the revised Evaluation Plan describing objectives, measures, and evaluation activities for the new 12 months postpartum extended coverage component.
+A copy of the submitted draft Evaluation Plan is appended to this report.
+Virginia is currently awaiting review and comments on the Evaluation Plan from CMS.